Compact Online Reference Encyclopedia (CORE)

 Displaying 1 - 27 of 27

-As previously discussed, Rule 5.102 requires the sending state to retake an offender for a new felony or violent crime conviction after the offender’s release from incarceration for the new crime.
-This may result in a considerable amount of time between…
+As previously discussed, Rule 5.102 requires the sending state to retake a supervised individual for a new felony or violent crime conviction after the individual’s release from incarceration for the new crime.
+This can lead to a significant delay between…

 Beginning with the Articles of Confederation, states used Compacts to settle boundary disputes.
 In 1918, Oregon and Washington enacted the first Compact solely devoted to joint supervision of an interstate resource (fishing on the Columbia River).
 Three…

-An offender not subject to the ICAOS is not eligible to have their supervision transferred to another state, but neither are they restricted in their travel, except as otherwise ordered by the sentencing court.
+A supervised individual not subject to the ICAOS is not eligible to have their supervision transferred to another state, but neither are they restricted in their travel, except as otherwise ordered by the sentencing court.
 See Sanchez v.
 N.J.
-State Parole Bd., 845 A.…
+State Parole…

 In Texas v.
 New Mexico, the Supreme Court sustained exceptions to a Special Master’s recommendation to enlarge the Pecos River Compact Commission, holding that one consequence of a Compact becoming “a law of the United States” is that “no court may order…

-As discussed, the transfer of supervision of an offender is mandatory in some circumstances.
-Receiving states are required to accept transfer if the offender is eligible under Rules 3.101 and 3.101-1.
-As discussed in Chapter 4 regarding return of…
+As discussed, the transfer of supervision for a supervised individual is mandatory in some circumstances.
+Receiving states are required to accept the transfer if the individual meets the eligibility criteria outlined in Rules 3.101 and 3.101-1.
+As…

-An offender convicted of a new conviction in the receiving state forming the basis for retaking is not entitled to further hearings, the conviction being conclusive as to the status of the offender’s violations of supervision and the right of the sending…
+A supervised individual convicted of a new conviction in the receiving state forming the basis for retaking is not entitled to further hearings, the conviction being conclusive as to the status of the individual’s violations of supervision and the right…

-In interpreting the ICAOS and its rules, eligibility to transfer supervision is controlled by the nature of the offense, the nature of the sentence and the status of the offender, not the duration of supervision (as distinguished from the amount of…
+When interpreting the ICAOS and its rules, eligibility for transferring supervision hinges on the nature of the offense, the sentence imposed, and the status of the supervised individual, rather than the duration of supervision remaining under Rule 3.101…

 Against this backdrop, concerned parties proposed a new Compact to the states.
 Defined in Article I, the purpose of the Compact provided: [T]he framework for the promotion of public safety and protect the rights of victims through the control and…

-Like any other interstate Compact, the ICAOS inaugurated when state legislatures passed similar statutes enacting the provisions of the agreement.
-In the case of the ICAOS, the threshold requirement for activation of the Compact was adoption of the…
+Like other interstate Compacts, the ICAOS inaugurated when state legislatures enacted statutes that adopted the provisions of the agreement.
+For the ICAOS, the Compact required adoption by thirty-five states to become active.
+Unlike some Compacts that are…

-An offender subject to retaking proceedings has no right to bail.
-Rule 5.111 specifically prohibits any court or paroling authority in any state to admit an offender to bail pending completion of the retaking process, individual state law to the contrary…
+A supervised individual subject to retaking proceedings has no right to bail.
+Rule 5.111 specifically prohibits any court or paroling authority in any state from admitting a supervised individual to bail pending completion of the retaking process,…

 Where state law and a Compact conflict, courts are required under the Supremacy Clause (for Compacts with consent) and as a matter of contract law to apply the terms and conditions of the Compact to a given case.
 The fact that a judge may not like the…

 Interstate Compacts are not new legal instruments.
-Compacts derive from the nation’s colonial past where states utilized agreements, similar to modern Compacts, to resolve intercolonial disputes, particularly boundary disputes.
-The colonies and crown…
+Compacts derive from the nation’s colonial past where states utilized agreements, like modern Compacts, to resolve inter-colonial disputes, particularly boundary disputes.
+The colonies and crown employed…

 Neither the Eleventh Amendment nor other formulations of sovereign immunity bar a suit against a state in the courts of another state.
 Nevada v.
 Hall, 440 U.S. 410 (1979).
 In Mianecki v.
 Second Judicial Court of Washoe County, 658 P.2d 422 (Nev.
 1983),…